jdx/mise/docs/rtx.md

 to keep things a bit cleaner.
 You can still use the old style if you like by setting `MISE_INSTALL_PATH`.

+If you use shims, a `mise reshim` will be necessary to update the shims.

 Thanks for trying out my little CLI tool by the way.
 This is a true labor of love for me I find incredibly fulfilling to work on and seeing people have success using.
 I have tremendous passion for building dev tools and the ideas in `mise` are the product of